oscar-bender-stone/honors-thesis/source/1_introduction.typ

 - Organization (Maybe provide as another table _with_ descriptions?)

   - Section 2.
-Base Notions: define the meta-theory used + verifiers.
+Foundations: define the meta-theory used + verifiers.

-  - Section 3. .
+  - Section 3.
+Information Systems: explore information in the context of verifiers.
+Then synthesize a definition to satisfy Goal 1.

   - Section 4.
+Information Reuse.
+Develops the optimal informal system (w.r.t to a metric defined in this system) to satisfy Goal 3.

+  - Section 5.
+Syntax: Go over the simple LL(1) grammar, which is similar to JSON and uses python like imports.

+  - Section 6.
+Semantics: Defines information graphs and their correspondence with the optimal informal system in Section 3.

+  - Section 7.
+Bootstrap.
+Fulfill Goal 2 with both the Standard AND the complete bootstrap.

+  - Section ?.
+Prototype.
+Time permitting, develop a prototype to showcase the language, implemented in python with a GUI frontend (Qt) and possibly a hand-made LL(1) parser.

+  - Section 8.
+Conclusion.
+Reviews the work done in the previous sections.
+Then outlines several possible applications.